-- A CALLSTATUS row must be set after the call is started or it's terminated; in any other case it's simply discarded - There may be multiple CALLSTATUS rows for the same Call-ID; in this case, the last one overrides pervious codes. - The CALLSTATUS must be passed within 30 minutes from the end of a call. - CALLSTATUS for a non-existent Call-ID will be discarded - Even if a queue reset is detected, CALLSTATUS for existing Call-ID are applied
+- A CALLSTATUS row must be set after the call is started or it's terminated; in any other case it's simply discarded - There may be multiple CALLSTATUS rows for the same Call-ID; in this case, the last one overrides pervious codes. - The CALLSTATUS must be set shortly after the end of a call (see Updating past calls). - CALLSTATUS for a non-existent Call-ID will be discarded - Even if a queue reset is detected, CALLSTATUS for existing Call-ID are applied